-In this approach the driver comes from the intention and not the emotion.
-For example, while being shy and nervous at the thought of public speaking one can always walk to the mike and start saying a few words, with the emotion of fear.
-Chances are that after a few minutes the shyness will gradually start fading and one just can’t stop speaking.
+Under this approach, the driver comes from the intention, and not the emotion.
+For example, while being shy and nervous at the thought of public speaking, one can always walk to the mike, and start saying a few words, with the emotion of fear.
+Chances are that after a few minutes, the shyness will gradually start fading, and one just can’t stop speaking.

 References: Reynolds, D.K.
 (1984).
 Constructive Living.
 Honolulu: University of Hawaii Press.